ezsystems/commerce-documentation/docs/guide/cache/content_cache_refresh/content_cache_refresh.md

 `ContentModificationQueueService` is a service that stores content modifications in the queue and runs processors to handle content modifications.

-Content modification processor is a service implemented to process information about content modification (e.g. refreshes related caches)
+Content modification processor is a service implemented to process information about content modification (e.g. refreshes related caches).

 ## ContentModificationQueueService